Twelver Shi'ism: Prayer

+A Twelver Shia Muslim and a Sunni Muslim praying side by side in Iran.

 The canonical prayers are the most central rite of Islam which is incumbent on all Muslims, both male and female, from the age of adolescence until death.
 The prayers must be performed in the direction of the Ka'bah in Mecca five times a day: in the early morning, between dawn and sunrise; at noon; in the afternoon; at sunset; and at night before midnight.

 The call to prayer (adhan) and ritual ablution (wudu) are preceded before the prayer and it can be performed on any ritually clean ground whether outdoors or indoors as long as one has the permission of the owner.
 The units (rak'ah) of prayer are two in the morning, four at noon, four in the afternoon, three in the evening, and four at night.
 Shia perform prayers on especial occasions like fear, joy, thanksgiving and at the pilgrimages and at the end of Ramadan.

-There are minor differences between Sunnis and Twelvers in how the prayer ritual is performed.
+There are minor differences between Sunnis and Shias in how the prayer ritual is performed.
 During the purification ritual in preparation for prayer, which consists of washing the face, arms, feet, etc. and saying of some prayers, the Shīʻa view wiping the feet with wet hands as sufficient.
 Also, Shīʻa do not use their fingers to clean inside the ears during the ablution ritual.
 A prerequisite for purification is that one has to be clean before performing the purification ritual.

 During prayer, it is the Jaʻfarī view that it is preferable to prostrate on earth, leaves that are not edible or wood, as these three things are considered purest by Muhammad in hadith specifically mentioning Tayammum.
 Hence many Shīʻa use a turbah, a small tablet of soil, often taken from the ground of a holy site, or wood during their daily prayers upon which they prostrate.

 In the Jaʻfarī view, the hands are to be left hanging straight down the side during the standing position of the prayer.
 The Jaʻfarī consider the five daily prayers to be compulsory, though the Jaʻfarī consider it acceptable to pray the second and third prayer, and the fourth and fifth prayer, one after the other during the parts of the day where they believe the timings for these prayers to overlap.